suraj122/js-vars-and-types/assignments/2. variables/index.md

 1. In code below "Mark" is a string.
 What is name?

 ```js
 var name = "Mark";
 ```

+name is variable.

 2. Find the error if any

 ```js
   var product cost = 3.45;
 ```